 Google actually wants to help your shop get noticed.
 Not because it particularly wants you to succeed or fail, but because pointing people toward products and services that make them happy works in its best interest.
 If Google recommends your shop, and customers visit you and like you, then they’ll trust Google’s recommendations and go back for more.

-An easy way to further this winning partnership is through Google My Business, which lets you create a snapshot of your shopfront that Google can shop around to customers looking for heavy-duty repair shops.
+An easy way to further this winning partnership is through Google Business Profile, which lets you create a snapshot of your shopfront that Google can shop around to customers looking for heavy-duty repair shops.

-When you search for a business name on Google and it appears in a box on the right-side of your screen with information like shop hours, phone number, reviews, and its position on the map, that’s entirely due to Google My Business.
-People searching for a repair shop on their phones may even come across a Google My Business result before looking at the top-ranked pages, so you definitely want to get in there.
+When you search for a business name on Google and it appears in a box on the right-side of your screen with information like shop hours, phone number, reviews, and its position on the map, that’s entirely due to Google Business Profile.
+People searching for a repair shop on their phones may even come across a Google Business Profile result before looking at the top-ranked pages, so you definitely want to get in there.
 Today’s Local Media describes some elements that automotive shops should consider when updating their profile, many of which are applicable to heavy-duty repair shops.

 To fully control it, you’ll have to create a profile or find an existing profile (if your shop has been around for a while, it’s likely a profile already exists) This is another place where you can update your NAP, as well as your shop’s hours.
 You can also upload photos of your shop, your waiting area, and any certifications you or your techs may have.

 Part 3: Local SEO and How it Works